 Parts of these posts I shared in a message at Christmas events.
 There’s just so much to the lives of these women that I can’t get away from their stories and how it relates to the birth of Christ.
 I want to share these snippets of their stories with you so you can see the hope of Christmas, our hope in Christ as we learn from these women and begin to model the character they lived.

 Each of these women were:

 CARRIERS – OF THE PROMISE & PRESENCE OF GOD

 All three of these women carried inside of them the promise of their savior, the Messiah.
 The Christmas women all spent time in the presence of God so, when God’s promises were present in their lives they immediately recognized them.
 Each woman’s life in the Christmas story affected people around them as they pointed the world to Christ.

 These three believed in the promises of God and trusted in God’s timing.
-I want to be like the Christmas Women and carry inside of me the promise and the presence of God.
+It’s my greatest desire to be like the Christmas Women, to carry inside of me the promise and the presence of God.
 I want my life to affect others so they look to Christ, to live out a strong faith, believing in His promises with a confident trust in His timing to fulfill them.

 It’s my prayer, that by the end of this series you want to be like these women too.

 So let’s begin our Christmas Festivities,

 The first woman in the Christmas story…Jesus’ Story…is actually: